geor-kasapidi/ALLKit/README.md

 ## How to use

-Check out the demo project (requires `pod install`) and read the docs:
+Check out the demo project (run `bundle exec pod install` and open Pods/Pods.xcodeproj) and read the docs:

 * [Basic concepts](Docs/basic_concepts.md)
 * [Spec example](Docs/hello_world.md)